pedrocamponez/sorting-packages/README.md

 # sorting-packages
-This repository is responsible for hosting the sorting packages function.
+This repository is responsible for hosting the sorting packages function, which classifies the packages in different categories (STANDARD, SPECIAL, REJECTED) based on volume, dimension and mass.

 Project structure:
 sorting-packages/